royk/playwright-feature-reporter/README.md

 - :construction: Display generation date
 - :construction: Support for skipping a test from being reported
 - :construction: Support for marking a describe block as skipped, and show all its children as skipped
+- :construction: Supports marking a block with a test-type annotation and have its children inherit the annotation
 - :construction: Support custom emojis
 <!-- jest-playwright-feature-reporter--placeholder-end -->